 “Front Range” is the fifth layout of the Radavist 2023 Calendar.
 It was shot with a Sony A9ii and a Sony 70-200 lens in Boulder, Colorado.
 Photographed by John Watson.

 “The Rockies have seen their fair share of rain this winter and everything is lush and green.
 John and Hailey got out for an afternoon ride to soak it all in.”

 For a high-res JPG, suitable for print and desktop wallpaper*, right-click and save link as – The Radavist 2023 – May.
 Please, this photo is for personal use only!

 (*set background to white and center for optimal coverage)

-The mobile background this month is of the La Sal Mountains, from Telluride, Colorado.
-Click here to download July’s Mobile Wallpaper.
+The mobile background this month is a vertical crop of the above photo.
+Click here to download April’s Mobile Wallpaper.